sftpgo/docs/docs/initial-configuration.md

 - secondary groups
 - membership groups

 A user can be a member of a primary group and many secondary and membership groups.
-Depending on the group type, the settings are inherited differently, more details [here](groups.md).
+Depending on the group type, the settings are inherited differently, [more details](groups.md).

 :warning: SFTPGo groups are completely unrelated to system groups.
 Therefore, it is not necessary to add Linux/Windows groups to use SFTPGo groups.